phievo/phievo/docs/source/analyse.rst

 From there it is pretty straight forward to explore the architecture of the results.
-A simulation contains Seeds which themselves contain Network.
-In order not to overload the memory, the Seeds do not contain exactly the networks but a link to them.
-As an example, here is how you would load the best network for generation 326 in the seed number 2:
+A simulation contains Seeds which themselves contain Networks.
+In order not to overload the memory, the Seeds only store a link to the networks.
+As an example, here is how you would load the best network for generation 350 in the seed number 2:

 .. code:: python

     sim = Simulation("evo_dir")
-    best_net_2_326 = sim.Seeds[2].get_best_net(326)
+    best_net_2_350 = sim.Seeds[2].get_best_net(350)
     # Equivalent to
     sim = Simulation("evo_dir")
-    best_net_2_326 = sim.get_best_net(2,326)
+    best_net_2_350 = sim.get_best_net(2,350)

 Organization of the results
 ---------------------------

-If you want to understand why the *Simulation* object is organized the way it is and how to go beyond its possibilities, you will need to have an idea of how φ-evo stores the results of a simulation.
+If you want to understand why the *Simulation* object is organized the way it is and how to go beyond its possibilities, you need to have an idea of how φ-evo stores the results of a simulation.

 By default, for every generation *g* only one *Network* is stored using pickle in a file labelled ``Bests_g.net``.
 When the simulation has only one fitness objective, this network is the one with the best fitness in the population.
-However when the evolution is run using a multiobjective criterium (like pareto optimisation), the best net is chosen randomly amongst the network of rank 1.
+However when the evolution is run using a multiobjective criterium (like pareto optimisation), the best net is chosen randomly among the network of rank 1.

 The former storing method limits the disk space usage.
 However you might want to store the whole population either for restarting the algorithm